lukasztecza/dockerPlayground/README.md

 Beside public/private web servers and public/private sample apps there are several other services that can be used

 #### docker-private-mysql
-Mysql server that runs on docker private network and needs to be accessed within container (however you may want to uncomment adminer in docker-compose for dev env)
+Mysql server that runs on docker private network (on dev you may want to use adminer which is added to docker-compose) and has mounted databasedir and dumps directories

-TODO create users with permissions read write and sample values
+#### docker-public-db-and-cache-app
+App has db folder in which you can find sql that should be run in docker-private-mysql container so you may want to copy it into dumps directory of mysql container and run it

 TODO following containers
 ####